 Adult Basic Education

-The Adult Basic Education Program provides comprehensive educational and workforce development services to adults age 16+ to complete their secondary education through the attainment of a High School Equivalency (HSE) and gain valuable work readiness skills for a successful transition into employment.
+The Adult Basic Education Program offers comprehensive educational and workforce development services to adults aged 16 and above, enabling them to complete their secondary education through the attainment of a High School Equivalency (HSE) and acquire valuable work readiness skills for a successful transition into employment.

-The Adult Basic Education Program will provide Subject pre-testing, TABE assessment, case management, individualized instruction, Free testing vouchers for HSE exam, work readiness training, career planning, and job placement.
-Students will pursue their diploma through HiSET test.
+The Adult Basic Education Program will provide Subject pre-testing, TABE assessment, case management, individualized instruction, Free testing vouchers for the HSE exam, work readiness training, career planning, and job placement.
+Students will pursue their diplomas through the HiSET/GED test.

 About Adult Basic Education